• Skip to primary navigation

 • Wash, peel and remove the pits from your mango and avocado, then cut them into a large dice - you can squeeze some lemon juice on your avocado to prevent it from browning.

-• Remove the core and seeds from your capsicum, then rinse under cold water, then slice into 2 ½ cm (1 inch) strips.
+• Remove the core and seeds from your capsicum, then rinse it under cold water, then slice into 2 ½ cm (1 inch) strips.

 • Pour your avocado oil and lime juice over the salad, season with some salt and pepper, toss until all the ingredients are well coated with the dressing.
 Taste and adjust the seasonings according to your taste.